nus-cs2113-AY2122S1/ip/docs/README.md

     ┌────────────────────────────────────────────────────────────────────┐
     │ Okay.
 For the last time, don't make me remind you again.           │ │                                                                    │
-    │                todo <name>: Add a todo task to the list.           │ │ deadline <name> /by <time>: Add a task with specified deadline.    │ │    event <name> /at <time>: Add an event with the specified time.  │
+    │                       list: Shows all tasks currently in the list. │ │                todo <name>: Add a todo task to the list.           │ │ deadline <name> /by <time>: Add a task with specified deadline.    │ │    event <name> /at <time>: Add an event with the specified time.  │